Protect Yourself and Work With Your Own Buyer's Agent!

-Misconception 1: A buyer's agent is expensive
+Misconception 1: A buyer's agent costs me money.

 Misconception 2: I will save money if I do the legwork myself.

-Reality: If you were to call each seller's agent for them to show you the home, you would have to work around their timeline.
-A buyer's agent will be able to coordinate multiple showings in a shorter period on your timeline.
-You will also not save any money using this method because the total commission has already been agreed to be paid to the seller's agent by the seller.
-You don't gain anything setting up your own showings.
-What does the seller's agent gain?
-Double commission while upholding their fiduciary responsibility to the seller and providing you without any representation.
+Reality: If you were to call each Seller's agent for them to show you the home, you would have to work around their timeline.
+A buyer's agent can coordinate multiple showings in a shorter period on your timeline.
+You will also not save any money using this method because the total commission has already been agreed to be paid to the Seller's brokerage by the Seller.
+At closing, the commissions go from broker to broker, and then the agents get paid their commission.

 Misconception 3: All the information I want is on Zillow and Trulia.
 Why would I want a buyer's agent?

-Once a property is under contract a buyer's agent will suggest lenders, inspectors and title companies.
-A good buyer's agent will get you from contract through escrow seamlessly while watching contract details, timelines and keeping your earnest money safe.
-Another drawback with the large online real estate websites is that their listings are not up to date.
-They can be as much out of date up to 4 months.
-So, a home you might have fallen in love with online may have been sold 3 months previously.
+Once a property is under contract, a buyer's agent will suggest lenders, inspectors, and title companies.
+A good buyer's agent will get you from contract through escrow seamlessly while watching contract details and timelines and keeping your earnest money safe.
+Another drawback of large online real estate websites is their outdated listings.
+They can be as much out of date for up to 4 months.
+So, a home you might have fallen in love with online may have been sold three months previously.
 My website is updated every 15 minutes directly from the Park City MLS to avoid these problems.

 The Importance of Using a Local Park City REALTOR®